mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.4.20240928/troubleshoot/index.md

 ## 🚨 IMPORTANT 🚨

-* If you think it could be a bug and you did not already tested the `nightly` build, then install it and see if the error persists.
-See [here](../general/install.md#nightly-build) how to install it.
+* If you suspect a bug and haven't tested the `nightly` build yet, install it to see if the issue persists.
+Instructions can be found [here](../general/install.md#nightly-build).

-* If the logs don't give you enough valuable data, then change the logging from `INFO` to `DEBUG` in the config file.
-See [here](../general/install.md#how-to-edit-the-configini) how to edit the `config.ini`.
+* If the logs aren't providing enough information, change the logging level from `INFO` to `DEBUG` in the config file.
+Learn how to edit the `config.ini` [here](../general/install.md#how-to-edit-the-configini).

+* Review the [CHANGELOG](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/CHANGELOG.md) for any breaking changes and necessary configuration updates.

 ## How the driver works